GOBINDA-GAGAN/TodoApp/README.md

 # 📝 To-do App

-Welcome to the **Todo App** – your simple and powerful task manager!
+Welcome to the **To-do App** – your simple and powerful task manager!
 Manage your daily tasks efficiently with CRUD operations and status tracking.

 ---